•

 Open Access Policy

-Georgia Journal of College Student Affairs is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of all articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+Journal of Higher Education and Student Affairs is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of all articles, or use them for any other lawful purpose without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 { top }

-All papers published in Georgia Journal of College Student Affairs are distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0).
+All papers published in Journal of Higher Education and Student Affairs are distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license (CC BY-NC-ND 4.0).
 Authors retain all copyrights without restrictions, and agree to the CC BY-NC-ND 4.0 license for their work as a condition of publication.

 End users' rights under the CC BY-NC-ND 4.0 license are outlined here.
 For all other purposes, permission must be obtained from the author.

-Copyright and licensing terms for Georgia Journal of College Student Affairs are registered with Sherpa Romeo.
+Copyright and licensing terms for Journal of Higher Education and Student Affairs are registered with Sherpa Romeo.

 { top }